-CPAs are automatically considered exempt and do not have to complete license renewal requirements for the following reasons:
+Some CPAs are automatically exempt and do not have to complete license renewal requirements for the following reasons:

-- Retirement, so long as no services are offered to third parties
+- Retirement, so long as they offer no services to third parties

-- Current unemployment, so long as no services are offered to third parties
+- Current unemployment, so long as they offer no services to third parties

-- Temporary exit of the workforce, so long as no services are offered to third parties
+- Temporary exit of the workforce, so long as they offer no services to third parties

-- Formal listing with the AICPA as “inactive”, so long as no services are offered to third parties
+- Formal listing with the AICPA as “inactive”, so long as they offer no services to third parties

 - Health issues